kernelkit/infix/board/aarch64/microchip-ev23x71a/README.md

 Reading `is2_0` after a `tc filter add` shows what the classifier actually programmed, which is the quickest way to separate an unsupported match from a broken one.
-The per port files show which key sets each lookup is configured for, which is what decides whether a rule can match on a given port at all.
+The per port files show which key sets each lookup is configured for, which decides whether a rule can match on that port at all.

 Every port netdev links to its device tree node, so they can be mapped back to switch ports whatever order they probed in: